dixithach/Full-Stack-Developer-Training-Plan/README.md

 7) And than Added css in App.css which is inside src\App.css file.
 8) And than runned npm start command to start http://localhost:3000/.

+Phase 3: The Backend Engine Room - Node.js From Scratch

+Step 11: Powering On the Server (Node.js & Express Basics)

+Task
+1) First i created my-express-app folder inside Task folder which is inside Step11 Folder.
+2) And than i runed npm init -y inside my-express-app folder.
+3) And than i runned npm install express inside my-express-app folder.
+4) Created index.js file inside my-express-app folder and coded it.
+5) Edited package.json file added code "start": "node index.js" to it.
+6) And than started server by running command npm start.
+7) And than went to browser and typed http://localhost:3000 and the result is Hello from Express!.